The command post is packed with the junior leadership teams from both Bravo companies.

 “Ran out of Dunkin’ last week.
 Think all we have now is that Folgers shit.”

 Evan shrugs as he stands and turns to put the pot up.
 Truth be told, he makes shit coffee.
-He never learned how to portion it out, not having ever had a drop of it himself.
+He never learned how to portion it out properly, seeing that he doesn’t drink it.
 Who in the hell wants to drink heated, muddy bean water?
 Revolting.
-Yet, since he held the title of Fucking New Guy, (FNG for short) the officer with the least amount of time in the battalion, such menial tasks fell to him.
-As he shoves a filter in and fills the machine from the remnants of a couple of spare water bottles taken from the pallet out back, he tries to listen to Dan, but it was hard to do so.
+Yet, since he holds the title of Fucking New Guy, (FNG for short – the officer with the least amount of time in the battalion) such menial tasks fall to him.
+As he shoves a filter in and fills the machine from water bottles taken from the pallet out back, he tries to listen to Dan but it’s hard to do so.

-Evan was feeling it more and more, the drain, the toil.
-Groundhog Day, the dreaded onset of complacency.
-He was getting burnt out.
-Too many trips outside the wire, too many instances of feeling like he was never going to get back inside it.
+Evan is feeling it more and more.
+The drain.
+The toil.
+Groundhog Day.
+The dreaded onset of complacency.
+He’s getting burnt out.
+Too many trips outside the wire.
+Too many instances of feeling like he was never going to get back inside it.
 Too many close calls.
 Too many fucking mortars dropped on their tiny speck of a FOB,

 FOB = Forward Operating Base/ DFAC = Dining Facility

-erasing any notion that when you were back inside the walls you were somehow safe for the night.
-Nowhere was safe.
+erasing any notion that you are safe back inside the walls.
+Nowhere is safe.
 Six months ago he was eating some fucking Frosted Flakes and then wham, he got blown across the DFAC when a mortar landed right outside the tent.
-Thank God no one had been hurt seriously, basically scrapes from flying gravel and burst eardrums, including his own left ear.
-The hadjis had their FOB dialed in, and because it was so small, unless you could make it to one of the few hardened buildings your chances were Vegas baby.
+Thank God no one had been hurt seriously, basically scrapes from flying gravel and burst eardrums, including his.
+The hadjis had their FOB dialed in and because it’s so small, unless you could make it to one of the few hardened buildings your chances were Vegas baby.
 Hell, they couldn’t even space out the fuelers properly.
-A round hit there not long ago, blew up one but the firestorm ignited two others.
+A round hit there not long ago.
+It blew up one of the trucks but the firestorm ignited two others.
 The things burned for days.

-But Dan was right, he needed to snap out of it.
-Whining was for pussies, everyone was in the same shit together, complacency could get men killed, and he would not let that happen with his platoon.
-At one time dubbed the “Island of Misfit Toys” his men had turned into a precision instrument, a truly cohesive unit that carried themselves with pride, and he owed them everything he had left in his tank and beyond to see that they got home to kiss their wives and kids.
+Dan is right.
+He needs to snap out of it.
+Whining is for pussies.
+Everyone is in the same shit together.
+Complacency can get men killed, and he won’t let that happen with his platoon.
+At one time dubbed the “Island of Misfit Toys,” his men had turned into a precision instrument.
+A truly cohesive unit that carried themselves with pride.
+He owes them everything he has left in his tank and beyond to see that they get home to kiss their wives and kids.

-Dan continues with his briefing, going on for the better part of forty five minutes now, highlighting key locations in the sectors broken down by platoon, possible ambush points, previous areas of IED
+Dan continues with his briefing, going on for the better part of forty five minutes now.
+He highlights key locations in the sectors broken down by platoon.
+Possible ambush points.
+Previous areas of IED

 IED = Improvised Explosive Device

-activity, buildings suspected for arms trafficking.
+activity.
+Buildings suspected for arms trafficking.
 All vital and necessary stuff.
-Dan is a good XO, a West Pointer who has a knack for the unsung administrative work necessary to keep an armor company fully fed, fueled, and ready to fight, but his delivery could be a bit bookish at times.
-It was late, the 3rd IDers still hadn’t really settled in yet, and more than a few were drifting.
-Still, that didn’t excuse what came next.
+Dan is a good XO.
+A West Pointer who has a knack for the unsung administrative work necessary to keep an armor company fully fed, fueled, and ready to fight.
+That said, his delivery can be a bit bookish at times.
+It’s late.
+The 3rd IDers still hadn’t really settled in yet.
+More than a few were drifting.
+Still, that doesn’t excuse what comes next.

-“Sir… Sir, let me just stop you right here.”
-Evan turns around, eyebrows skyrocketing, and sees the Champ sergeant speaking again, his right arm wrapped over the top of his gut while he four finger points with his left hand.
-“I appreciate what you’re trying to do here, we all do.
+“Sir… Sir.
+Let me just stop you right here.”
+Evan turns around, eyebrows skyrocketing.
+The Champ sergeant is speaking again, his right arm wrapped over the top of his gut while he four finger points with his left hand.
+“I appreciate what you’re trying to do here.
+We all do.
 But I think everyone in this room will best be served if you just skip the stuff involving combat ops.
 We’ve got that.
 Ain’t nothing we’re gonna hear from you that we ain’t already seen and done.
 So I suggest we move on to the…”